gcallah/work/chaps/bacon.md

 as using the fall as a framing device, giving him an account of the origin of the greatest human difficulties and the categories by which he attempted to address them.
-With the fall, mankind's original power over nature was lost, such that great labour and toil -- that is, *work* -- are required to preserve our fragile lives.
+With the fall, mankind's original power over nature was lost, such that great labor and toil -- that is, *work* -- are required to preserve our fragile lives.
 Nature is resistant to human concerns, and even human nature itself is no longer fit to exercise its original right.
 The solution, to both non-human nature's resistance and human nature's inability to control nature, is a new, methodical approach to natural inquiry.
-Bacon's method of induction is not simply a means whereby labour-saving devices may be invented, it itself is a labour-saving device that allows fallen men to discover the inner workings of nature in such a way that mankind's original power over nature can be regained.
+Bacon's method of induction is not simply a means whereby labor-saving devices may be invented, it itself is a labor-saving device that allows fallen men to discover the inner workings of nature in such a way that mankind's original power over nature can be regained.

-**The Fall of Man and the Increase of Labour**
+**The Fall of Man and the Increase of Labor**

 Bacon's understanding of the fall frames his scientific and political project, explaining why it is necessary and the way in which it can